-Entity Description phone/landline/au A complete landline phone number in Australia.
-To ensure that this entity performs correctly, set TangibleCharacters to include '+' and '('. phone/mobile/au A complete mobile phone number in Australia.
+Entity Description TangibleCharacters to include '+' and '('. phone/mobile/au A complete mobile phone number in Australia.
 To ensure that this entity performs correctly, set TangibleCharacters to include '+' and '('. phone/other/au A complete 08- or 09- phone number in Australia.
+To ensure that this entity performs correctly, set TangibleCharacters to include '+' and '('. phone/all/au Any complete phone number in Australia.
 To ensure that this entity performs correctly, set TangibleCharacters to include '+' and '('.